 In addition, the Attars does not contain alcohol and their components are totally natural, they are therefore very soft for the skin.

-It is necessary to avoid contact with eyes and mucous membranes, not to ingest (precautionary advice but it is necessary to know that Attars are used, in small doses, in the Indian kitchen).
+Attars are highly concentrated, so avoid applying them to sensitive areas like your eyes, mucous membranes, or broken skin, not to ingest (precautionary advice but it is necessary to know that Attars are used, in small doses, in the Indian kitchen).